IBM/z_ansible_collections_samples/z_appliance_control_center/appliance_deploy_standalone_ansible/README.md

 - `cd` to the directory `appliance_deploy_standalone_ansible`.
 - Modify the variables in the file `admin_vars.yaml`.
   - **Note**: Be sure the `acc_ip` in the `admin_vars.yaml` file points to the IP of the ACC LPAR.
 Keep the port to 8081.
-- Check if you have to remove an already executed task in the playbook (e.g., updating the password).
+- Check if you have to remove any already executed task in the playbook (e.g., updating the password).
   - Some of the tasks might fail if executed twice.
 - Run the playbook via: